Skip to main content

 Conversations with Poets

-San Diego is home to many community groups that celebrate Nuestra Cultura.
-For more information, visit the links below:
+San Diego is home to many community groups that celebrate Nuestra Cultura .
+Learn more about each organization by clicking the name to visit their website.

 • Sherman Heights Foundation: The Sherman Heights Community Center (SHCC) was founded in 1984 and serves 20,000 residents a year who live in Sherman Heights and the nearby communities of Grant Hill, Logan Heights, Barrio Logan, San Ysidro and other South Bay communities.